laurawarren88/tekton_pipeline/README.md

 - Events to trigger: Select your desired option

-- Check active
+- Check Active

 - Click Update webhook

-if you added a secret, you need to ensure the secret is set in the Tekton pipeline:
+If you've added a secret, you need to ensure the secret is set in the Tekton pipeline:

 ```bash
 k create secret generic github-webhook-secret --from-literal=secretToken=the-secret-you-set